MirunaIliescu21/Let-s-Go-Biking/README.md

 ## Real-Time Notifications (NotificationService + ActiveMQ)

 This feature simulates external real-time events (weather, pollution, bike availability) and displays them on the map during an itinerary.

+`NotificationService` acts purely as a SOAP client: it does not host any WCF service, but simply calls `ProxyCacheService` using the binding defined in its App.config.
+The `ALERT_CONTRACT` setting determines which JCDecaux city is monitored when generating bike events for ActiveMQ.

 ### Components